 We are hiring - The Arboretum just announced that a Groundskeeper position is open until filled.

-Consider annual membership -- they start at $45 and allow a full year's access to the Arboretum; membership is the best way you can help support BTA!
+Visit our JOBS page for details and links - applications are handled online.
+June is a great month to buy annual membership -- these start at $50 and allow two people a full year's access to the Arboretum; membership is the best way you can help support BTA

-Or bring your own supplies and use the tables and grilles shaded by trees in our picnic area.
+Bring your own lunch - visitors are welcome to use the tables and grilles shaded by trees in our picnic area.
 Please be aware of seasonal fire restrictions; call our staff at 520-689-2723 during daytime business hours to verify whether charcoal is allowed in our picnic area charcoal grilles.